packetninja/topology_converter/documentation/auto_mgmt_network/README.md

 New templates can be added to this directory and they will be automatically rendered to the ./helper_scripts/auto_mgmt_network/ directory however the standard ./templates/Vagrantfile.j2 template would need to be extended to process any new files.

 ### Sample Output
 From the output below it is possible to see the managment links being automatically created.
-If you use the '-v' option you will see even more as all of the extra individual template files are rendered.
+If you use the `-v` option you will see even more as all of the extra individual template files are rendered.

 ```
 python ./topology_converter.py ./examples/2switch_auto_mgmt.dot -c